All Episodes

 We really weren't.

-And and by the way, all those people that were down there, you didn't go down there on your own.
+And by the way, all those people that were down there, you didn't go down there on your own.

-You had to be there, and we put in long hours, twelve, fourteen hours, you know.
+And we put in long hours, 12, 14 hours, you know.

-And at that time we didn't get compensated for it.
+And at that time, we didn't get compensated for it.

-We didn't uh get extra time off.
+We didn't get extra time off of it.

-Not only that, you had to take bags of excrument being thrown at you and all that, they have to sit there and smile about it because you were ordered to stand down.
+You had to have to sit there and smile about it because you were ordered to stand down.

 The memories now are coming back vividly.